hyperledger/indy-node/README.md

 distributed ledger.
 It is the core project for Indy; over time, all other indy-\* projects may collapse into this one, except for [indy-sdk](https://github.com/hyperledger/indy-sdk).

+Indy has its own distributed ledger based on RBFT.

 ##### Relationship with Sovrin
 This code is independent from but commonly associated with [Sovrin](https://sovrin.org).
 Sovrin is a public utility for identity, built on top of this codebase.
 People who install sovrin packages (e.g., with